12 Sights in Fehmarn, Germany (with Map and Images)

 7. St.-Jürgen

-The Evangelical Lutheran St. Jürgen's Chapel is a Gothic brick building from the 13th century with a foundation of boulders and a gable roof on which a cross is attached.
-On the outer walls of the chapel, among other things, the lancet windows typical of the Gothic period stand out.
+The Evangelical Lutheran Chapel of St. Jürgen is a Gothic brick building from the 13th century with a foundation of boulders and a gable roof on which a cross is attached.
+On the outer walls of the chapel, among other things, the pointed arch windows typical of the Gothic period stand out.

 8. Mühlenmuseum

-The Lemkenhafen Mill Museum is located in the old sailing windmill "Jachen Flünk" in Lemkenhafen on the island of Fehmarn in the district of Ostholstein in Schleswig-Holstein.
-The building, which is a listed building, has contained a mill and agricultural museum since 1961.
+The Lemkenhafen Mill Museum is located in the old sailing windmill "Jachen Flünk" in Lemkenhafen on the island of Fehmarn in the district of Ostholstein in Schleswig-Holstein, Germany.
+The building, which is a listed building, has housed a mill and agricultural museum since 1961.

-U-11 is a German submarine of the Bundeswehr class 205, also class 205mod or U-9 class.
-It had the NATO identification S 190.
+German submarine U-11 is a German submarine of the German Armed Forces of the Class 205, also known as Class 205mod or U-9 class.
+It had the NATO registration S 190.
 Since 2005, the boat has been on display as the Fehmarn Submarine Museum in the harbour of Burgstaaken.

-The Staberhuk lighthouse is located in the southeast of the island of Fehmarn, a few kilometers east of the Fehmarn Sound Bridge.
-Together with the Flügge lighthouse, it marks the road in Fehmarn Sound.
+The Staberhuk lighthouse is located in the south-east of the island of Fehmarn, a few kilometres east of the Fehmarnsund Bridge.
+Together with the Flügge lighthouse, it marks the road in Fehmarnsund.

 Share